 Greyhound Lovers of Hamilton-Wentworth has rehomed over 600 greyhounds in the last 20 years.
 They are a non-profit group that collaborates with many Greyhound adoption groups in the United States to provide suitable homes for retired racing Greyhounds in Ontario.

-They help these dogs find their forever homes through adoption and rehoming, and they educate the public on the needs of ex-racing Greyhounds that need to be considered when having them as your pet.
+They help these dogs find their forever homes through adoption and rehoming, and they educate the public on the needs of ex-racing Greyhounds that need to be considered when the dogs transition to life as a pet.
 Before giving their canines to new prospective owners, they adhere to a certain protocol and rehoming program.

 GLOHW – Greyhound Lovers of Hamilton-Wentworth Details